KSEAWisconsin/KSEAWebDocuments-Jekyll/README.md

 # KSEAWebDocuments
 Storing all documents(paperworks, Wiki, etc) for Website rebuilding project of Korean-American Scientists and Engineers Association - Wisconsin Chapter

+After intense research on various static website builders, we decide to use Jekyll
+- At now, Sep.
+26. 2019, the latest version of Jeykll is **4.0.0**
+- Install Jeykll **4.0.0**, following the [official guide](https://jekyllrb.com/docs/installation/)

 ## Contents
+### Error While Installing Jekyll
+This file has been generated to report errors while installing Jekyll, and report the solutions for those.
+- Failed to build gem native extension
+- *Last Update:* Sep.
+26. 2019
+- *Author:* Hyecheol (Jerry) Jang

 ### Static Website Builder Research
 Conduct research on the well-known static website builders (The one that receive more than 10K starts on github, data retrieved from [staticgen](https://www.staticgen.com/)
 - Basic Description